runter-vom-mattenwagen/js-browsertasks/README.md

 3. **Open in the browser**:
    - Open the `launcher.html` file in your browser.
 This will open a new window sized appropriately for the task manager.
+   - Or open `index.html`.
+This will start the task manager in current browser size.

 ## Technologies Used